EventStore/documentation/docs/clients/grpc/subscriptions.md

 You provide an event handler and an optional starting point to the subscription.
 The handler is called for each event from the starting point onward.

 If events already exist, the handler will be called for each event one by one until it reaches the end of the stream.
-From there, the server will notify the handler whenever a new event appears.
+The server will then notify the handler whenever a new event appears.

 :::tip
 Check the [Getting Started](getting-started.md) guide to learn how to configure and use the client SDK.